DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Dirk_Lewandowski_def/index.markdown

 French part) and Theseus (the German part).
 The French team developed technologies for multimedia searching.
 Theseus concentrated on semantic technologies for business-to-business applications (without focusing exclusively on search).
-‘Real alternatives,’ on the other hand, would be defined as search engines that pursue a different approach than the conventional web search engines.
+‘Real alternatives’, on the other hand, would be defined as search engines that pursue a different approach than the conventional web search engines.
 Conceivable services might include semantic search engines and alternative approaches to gathering web